Last Updated on May 16, 2023 by Tina

 After our photography session at the top, it was time to enjoy the water.
 There were some coral fragments in the sand so it is advisable to wear beach shoes though it won’t cause you any harm if you go there barefoot.
 The water was so clear and clean; I saw some tiny fish swimming with us.

-Drone Shots of the Lagoon and the Surrounding Areas from Princess Parubrub
+Drone Shots of Blue Lagoon and the Surrounding Areas from Princess Parubrub

 How to Get There: